Skip to main content

 The endocrine system’s influence extends far beyond reproductive health; it profoundly impacts metabolic function, cognitive clarity, bone density, muscle mass, and even cardiovascular health.
 For instance, thyroid hormones regulate metabolism, influencing energy expenditure and body temperature.
 Cortisol, a hormone produced by the adrenal glands, plays a role in stress response and inflammation modulation.
 Sex steroids, such as testosterone and estrogens, are not solely involved in reproduction; they also affect mood, bone strength, and cardiovascular integrity in both men and women.

 When these delicate balances are disrupted, a cascade of symptoms can arise.
 Men might experience diminished energy, reduced muscle strength, or a decline in sexual interest, often linked to declining testosterone levels.
-Women navigating or may contend with hot flashes, sleep disturbances, or shifts in mood, reflecting changes in estrogen and progesterone.
+Women navigating perimenopause or post-menopause may contend with hot flashes, sleep disturbances, or shifts in mood, reflecting changes in estrogen and progesterone.
 Recognizing these patterns within your own experience is the first step toward seeking a deeper understanding.

 The Role of Monitoring in Endocrine Health